System Design Space

 Stateless components

-They do not persist request state and are easy to scale horizontally.
+Avoid keeping user-specific state between requests and are easier to scale horizontally.

 • API servers